rameshkr1994/Data-Science-Cookbook/Statistical-Analysis/Variable-Selection-GLMM.md

 Another option could be use BIC and AIC for model selection.

-The reference for applying
+The reference for applying LASSO to GLMM models always is the `glmmLasso` packages, see [here](https://stats.stackexchange.com/questions/74220/generalized-linear-mixed-models-model-selection)

 One option is using LASSO with R package [glmmLasso](https://cran.r-project.org/web/packages/glmmLasso/glmmLasso.pdf).
 Currently only "binomial" and "poisson" are implemented as you can see [here](https://rdrr.io/rforge/glmmixedlasso/man/glmmlasso.html).

+There is at leas one paper devoted to the above R package [here
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg2MTkzMTY2NF19
+eyJoaXN0b3J5IjpbMzk3NDc4NjEyXX0=
 -->